 In order to investigate the specific practices in Europe involving the joint selling of ECS and premium content, specific questions were asked in the questionnaire sent by BEREC to its members.
-The results of the questionnaire clearly show that the bundling of premium content with other services (fixed and/or mobile) offered by ECS providers, is a trend that is visible and rising in the majority of European countries.
+The results of the questionnaire clearly show that the bundling of premium content with ECS services (fixed and/or mobile), is a trend that is visible and rising in the majority of European countries.